No. 7 Commando: History

-No. 7 Commando was formed in Felixstowe in July 1940 and in December 1940 were sent to Scotland for boat training.
-They were then re-designated 3rd Special Service Battalion on 24 October 1941 and sent to the Middle East.
+No. 7 Commando was formed in Felixstowe in July 1940 and in October 1940 were sent to Scotland for boat training.
+They were then re-designated 3rd Special Service Battalion on 24 October 1940 and sent to the Middle East on the 31st January 1941.
 On arrival in Alexandria they were assigned to Layforce – a commando formation commanded by Robert Laycock – as 'A' Battalion.

 Their first planned operation was the invasion of Rhodes, which was later cancelled.
 This was followed by the raid on Bardia on 19 April 1941, which was a fiasco later publicised by Evelyn Waugh.
 They were next sent to take part in the Battle of Crete, assisting in the evacuation of the Allied forces who were subjected to aerial bombardment by German forces, most of the men of the commando were taken prisoner.
 After Crete the commando was disbanded and its personnel sent to other commando units in the theatre or returned to their previous units.